Baggage Working Group (BWG)

 Baggage Transfer Message (BTM) contact list

-If you need to know who to talk to at an airline about baggage messaging, please look at the BTM Contact List on the BWG private site.
-If you are already a member of the private site, please login as an external user or request an access.
-For corrections and updates, please contact IATA BWG.
+If you are an airline and need to contact another airline about baggage messaging, please look at the BTM Contact List on the BWG private site.
+If you are already a member of the private site, please login as an

 Baggage Strategic Partners